 The module covers energy balance and transfer processes at the surface, clouds, rain formation, weather forecasting, monsoons, tropical cyclones, weather in the mid latitudes, and the regional climates.
 The module has a balance between theory, processes, impacts, and hands-on experimentation and data analysis.

-This module provides second or third year students with a foundation in the whole subject of metamorphism, from how and why atoms move around to form new minerals, through the textures of metamorphic rocks in hand specimen and how to interpret them, to the large scale plate tectonic phenomena that drive everything.
-Previous study of mineralogy, igneous and structural geology is assumed.
-Lectures are interactive – the lecturer presents the outline to the audience, takes questions from the audience and students will work up the lecture notes in their own time incorporating material from textbooks.
-Practicals involve thin section work (the only way to become familiar with metamorphic minerals and textures), hand specimen examination, calculations and the study of metamorphic and other maps of the Caledonian mountain belt in Britain and Ireland.
-Students will begin by studying the fundamental principles of metamorphic geology and gradually the scale of consideration enlarges until by halfway through the module, we see how metamorphism links to, and informs us about, past and present plate tectonics.
-We then return to some more detailed techniques for studying metamorphism, and finish by tying all the ideas together in a “case study” of the Caledonides of Britain and Ireland, the eroded remnants of Palaeozoic subduction and collision.
-Metamorphic geology plays a pivotal role in unravelling this story, as it does in unravelling the history of the entire Earth.
-Students are assessed during term in using practical skills (thin section drawing, calculations, use of various graphical and pictorial techniques) and through a final theory exam in knowledge and understanding of the subject
+Building on previous study of mineralogy, igneous and structural geology, this module provides students with a foundation in the subject of metamorphism.
+From how and why atoms move around to form new minerals, through the textures of metamorphic rocks in hand specimen and how to interpret them, to the large-scale plate tectonic phenomena that drive everything.
+Delivery involves a combination of interactive lectures and practical sessions.
+Practicals involve thin section work, hand specimen examination, calculations and the study of geological maps.
+Metamorphic geology plays a pivotal role in unravelling the story of the Caledonides of Britain and Ireland, as it does in unravelling the history of the entire Earth.
+Students are assessed during term in using practical skills (thin section drawing, calculations, use of various graphical and pictorial techniques) and through a final theory exam in knowledge and understanding of the subject.

 This module builds on the prerequisite module Introduction to Structural Geology and Geological Maps.
 While the module introduces additional structures, emphasis is placed on the spatial, kinematic and temporal relationships between geological structures.
 Strain and stress analysis are developed to a level such that they may be used, as appropriate, to explain the origins of selected geological structures.
 The module considers the geometries of a series of geological structures and stratigraphies displayed on geological maps and how they should be described and analysed with an emphasis on the interpretation of a geological map as an integrated whole.
 A combination of lectures, laboratory work and directed reading are used to deliver the module.
 Twenty lectures will be supported by ten laboratory based practicals.
 It will be assessed using a theory examination and a practical examination.